erikd/hjsmin/README.markdown

 Changes
 -------

+0.0.16 - Fix bug for issue 7, blowing up when calculating if space needed after return

+0.0.15 - Fix ambiguous symbols with GHC 7.4.1, from @luite

 0.0.14 - Allow unicode characters in comments

 0.0.13 - Error in parsing numbers with zeros before decimal point